SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 ### REST API changes

+#### Planned

+##### Breaking change in the Application API - blocking ability to change application key and contextPath

+As of release 10.16+, it will no longer be possible to change the contextPath and the key of an application.
+This is a breaking change and API requests trying to update the values of these application properties will fail.

+The reason for this change is that changing the values of these properties would break previous application binaries.

 #### Implemented

 ##### Breaking change in the Inventory API - restrictions for a set of properties